Meta Teen Ad Targeting Restrictions & Parental Controls 2026 — What Advertisers Must Know About Age-Gated Campaigns

 Default Teen Account Protections

 - Instagram: Default private accounts.
 Sensitive Content Control locked for under-16s.
-Ad frequency caps 40% lower than adults.
+Tighter ad frequency limits for teens than adults.

 - Facebook: Restricted Marketplace access.
-Ad frequency caps 30% lower than adults.
+Teen ad frequency limits applied, though less restrictive than Instagram.

 - Threads: Default private accounts.
 Feed-only ads.
 Lowest frequency cap across Meta platforms.